 Declaration Letter : It states that the paper submitted is original and is not submitted elsewhere for publication.
 It should also contain that the paper is not previously published in any other journal.
 The letter should be duly signed by all author(s) of the manuscript.

-Format of Manuscript : It should be in MS-Word file format with font 'Univers' and size '11'.
+Format of Manuscript : It should be in MS-Word file format with font 'Times New Roman' and size '11'.
 The title and abstract should be in one column and rest of the paper should be divided into two columns.
-The entire should be justified with line spacing of 1.5.
-The left and right margin should be 1 and top and bottom margin should be 1.
-The main author of the article who sent the article will receive one hard copy of the issue in which his paper will be published along with the soft copy of the published paper.
+The entire paper should be justified with line spacing of 1.5.
+The left and right margin and top and bottom margin should be 1.
+The main author of the paper, who sends the paper, will receive one hard copy of the issue in which his paper will be published along with the soft copy of the published paper.

 (4) Material and method,